 Blackthorn – Prunus spinosa

 Blackthorn or sloe, is a species of flowering plant in the rose family Rosaceae.
-Native to Europe, western Asia, and locally in northwest Africa, it is also locally naturalized in New Zealand, Tasmania and eastern North America.
-A prickly, deciduous hedging plant that provides seasonal interest, it produces white flowers in the spring and sloes in the autumn.
+Native to Europe, western Asia, and locally in northwest Africa it is a prickly, deciduous hedging plant that provides seasonal interest, producing white flowers in the spring and sloes in the autumn.
 It grows best in moist, well-drained soil and thrives in full sunlight though since the plant is hardy it grows in a wide range of conditions.

 The shrub, with its long, sharp thorns, is traditionally used in Britain and other parts of northern Europe to make a cattle-proof hedge.
 The fruit is similar to a small damson or plum, suitable for preserves, but rather tart and astringent for eating, unless it is picked after the first few days of autumn frost.